work-life balance

 4. Limit Time-Wasting Activities and People

-How many times have you caught yourself endlessly scrolling through social media, and feeling miserable after that?
-Or you said ‘yes’ to hanging out with people who are drowning your energy?
+How many times have you caught yourself endlessly scrolling through social media, and feeling miserable after?
+Or you said ‘yes’ to hanging out with people who don’t recharge your energy tank?
 Identify the bad habits you have that are swallowing your quality time and try to eliminate them.
-Next, make a list of priorities – what are the things you enjoy the most?
+Next, make a list of priorities; what are the things you enjoy the most?
 Then devote your quality time to high-priority people and activities on your list.

 5. Change the structure of your life